theNorstroem/precompiled-furo-web-components/README.md

 # @furo/precompiled

-Use the precompiled components directly in your HTML file.
+The @furo/precompiled is for those who want to use the furo componetnt directly in HTML.
-No build step needed.
+There is no build step needed.
+It is a convenient way to use the components to prototype some ideas or just play around with FBP without a complex installation procedure.
+When you know that your ideas work, transfer them 1:1 to a web component, so others can install, use and extend them.

-> **Warning** This package was created for our demo systems, so we can use and show our stuff in a HUGO generated page.
+> **Warning** This package was created for our demo systems, so we can use and show our components in a HUGO generated page.
-The files are very big at the moment, because they are not optimized yet.
+Some of the files are very big at the moment, because they are not optimized yet.

 ## Demo
 Run `npm run stard-cdn-sample` to start the cdn based sample.